UNREASONABLE DETENTIONS AND UNREASONABLY PROLONGED DETENTIONS - OVERVIEW

-Law enforcement officers can violate the Fourth Amendment, and thereby open themselves up to liability under 42 U.S.C. section 1983 both by performance of an improper arrest and by something called “malicious prosecution.”
+Law enforcement officers can violate the Fourth Amendment, and thereby open themselves up to liability, both by performance of an improper arrest and by something called “malicious prosecution.”
 But what’s the difference, and does this have anything to do with the actions of prosecutors, or is it just about police?

-The more familiar idea, to most folks, is the bad arrest.
-A police officer or sheriff’s deputy stops and detains somebody, potentially escalating into a formal “arrest,” without a concrete basis to suspect that they’ve committed a crime.
-Under a straightforward application of the text of the Fourth Amendment, that’s an unreasonable seizure.
+The more familiar idea, to most folks, is the bad (or “false”) arrest.
+A police officer or sheriff’s deputy stops and detains somebody, potentially escalating into a formal “arrest,” without a concrete, particularized basis to suspect that they’ve committed a crime.
+Depending on the totality of the circumstances, that may well be an unreasonable seizure, and thus a violation of the Fourth Amendment.
+(A false arrest overview writeup is here.)

 The idea of “malicious prosecution” is related, but it’s a little more complicated, in part because the idea of “malicious prosecution” is not actually found anywhere in the Fourth Amendment and is instead drawn from state common law.
 Malicious prosecution occurs based on “the wrongful initiation of charges without probable cause.”
 Thompson v.
 Clark, 596 U.S. 36, 43 (2022).
 Proof of “malicious prosecution” also generally requires showing a malicious motive for instituting the charges and termination of the case via acquittal or discharge.
 Id. at 44.
 Some caselaw interpreting California law also suggests a requirement of showing that the defendant prosecuted the plaintiff for the purpose of denying equal protection or another specific constitutional right.
 See Mills v.
 City of Covina, 921 F.3d 1161, 1169 (9th Cir.
 2019).

 Another interesting distinction between a “bad arrest” cause of action and a “malicious prosecution” cause of action is that they may “accrue” at very different times for purposes of determining when the statute of limitations begins to run.
 Most 1983 claims are subject to a 2-year statute of limitations (at least in California), but the time at which the claim accrues (starting the clock running) is governed by federal law.
 In a malicious prosecution case, the cause of action does not accrue until the criminal cause of action is terminated favorably to the plaintiff/defendant.
 McDonough v.
 Smith, 139 S. Ct.
 2149, 2154-55, 204 L. Ed.
 2d 506 (2019).
-Consequently, a malicious prosecution theory may be a way to pursue legal action against the individuals who caused charges to get filed in the first place (if the other elements of malicious prosecution appear satisfied) in a situation where a straightforward theory of a bad arrest would be barred by the passage of time for a person who has burned up years fighting the criminal case to a successful resolution.
+Consequently, a malicious prosecution theory may be a way to pursue legal action against the individuals who caused charges to get filed in the first place (if the other elements of malicious prosecution appear satisfied and the situation is sufficiently egregious to be outside of the section 821.6 immunity) in a situation where a straightforward theory of a false arrest would be barred by the passage of time for a person who has burned up years fighting the criminal case to a successful resolution.

 What is the monetary value of constitutional rights?